-From 26 August 2024, the Fair Work Act will give eligible workers the formal right to disconnect from work and reasonably refuse to respond to contact, or attempted contact, from their employer (or relevant third-party) outside of their normal work hours.
+The Fair Work Act now gives eligible workers the formal right to disconnect from work and reasonably refuse to respond to contact, or attempted contact, from their employer (or relevant third-party) outside of their normal work hours.

 Let’s have a close look at the new regulations and what they will mean for your business.